 A diagnosis of type 1 PSSM is based on identification of the GYS1 mutation and/or the presence of muscle fibers with subsarcolemmal vacuoles, dark periodic acid-Schiff (PAS) staining for glycogen, and most notably, amylase-resistant abnormal complex polysaccharide accumulation.
-A diagnosis of type 2 PSSM is based on the absence of the GYS1 mutation and the presence of muscle fibers with aggregates of amylase-sensitive PAS positive staining glycogen and occasionally small amounts of amylase-resistant PAS positive material.
-A diagnosis of recurrent exertional rhabdomyolysis is based on history, clinical signs, elevations in serum CK and AST, and muscle biopsy.
+A diagnosis of type 2 PSSM is based on the absence of the GYS1 mutation and the presence of muscle fibers with aggregates of amylase-sensitive PAS-positive staining glycogen and occasionally small amounts of amylase-resistant PAS-positive material.
+A diagnosis of recurrent exertional rhabdomyolysis is based on history, clinical signs, increases in serum CK and AST, and muscle biopsy.

-Horses with type 1 PSSM have constitutively active glycogen synthase that is further stimulated by elevated blood insulin concentrations, resulting in high muscle glycogen concentrations.
-When fed a starch meal, these horses take up a higher proportion of the absorbed glucose in their muscles compared with healthy horses.
-Horses with type 2 PSSM also have excessive glycogen storage.
-Thus, the ideal diet for PSSM is based on feeding forage at a rate of 1.5–2% of body weight, providing >15% of digestible energy as fat and limiting starch to <10% of daily digestible energy by limiting grain or replacing it with a fat supplement.
+Horses with type 1 PSSM have constitutively active glycogen synthase that is further stimulated by increased blood insulin concentrations, resulting in high muscle glycogen concentrations.
+When fed a starch meal, these horses take up a higher proportion of the absorbed glucose in their muscles than healthy horses.
+Horses with type 2 PSSM also have abnormal glycogen storage, but the cause of this myopathy is unknown.
+Thus, the ideal diet for PSSM is based on feeding forage at a rate of 1.5%–2% body wt, providing >15% of digestible energy as fat and limiting starch to <10% of daily digestible energy by limiting grain or replacing it with a fat supplement.
 Caloric needs should be assessed first to prevent horses becoming obese on a high-fat diet.
 Improvement in signs of exertional rhabdomyolysis for horses with PSSM requires both dietary changes and gradual increases in the amount of daily exercise and turn-out.

-Horses with malignant hyperthermia may benefit from premedication with dantrolene (4 mg/kg, PO) 60–90 min prior to exercise, particularly under hot conditions.
+Horses with malignant hyperthermia may benefit from premedication with dantrolene (4 mg/kg, PO) 60–90 min before exercise, particularly under hot conditions.

 Management of recurrent exertional rhabdomyolysis is aimed at decreasing the triggering factors for excitement and pharmacologic alteration of intracellular calcium flux with contraction.
 Management changes that may decrease excitement include minimizing stall confinement by using turn-out or a hot walker, exercising and feeding horses with recurrent exertional rhabdomyolysis before other horses, providing compatible equine company, and the judicious use of low-dose tranquilizers during training.
 A high-fat, low-starch diet is beneficial, possibly by decreasing excitement.
-In contrast to PSSM, horses that have recurrent exertional rhabdomyolysis often require higher caloric intakes (>24 Mcal/day).
-At these high caloric intakes, specialized feeds designed for exertional rhabdomyolysis are necessary, as additional vegetable oil or rice bran cannot supply enough calories for athletes in intense training.
-Hay should be fed at 1.5–2% of body weight and high-fat, low-starch concentrates should be selected that provide ≤20% of daily digestible energy as nonstructural carbohydrate and 20–25% of digestible energy as fat.
+In contrast to horses with PSSM, those with recurrent exertional rhabdomyolysis often require higher caloric intakes (>24 Mcal/day).
+At these high caloric intakes, specialized feeds designed for exertional rhabdomyolysis are necessary, because additional vegetable oil or rice bran cannot supply enough calories for athletes in intense training.
+Hay should be fed at 1.5%–2% body wt, and high-fat, low-starch concentrates should be selected that provide ≤20% of daily digestible energy as nonstructural carbohydrate and 20%–25% of digestible energy as fat.

 Dantrolene (4 mg/kg, PO) given 1 hr before exercise may decrease the release of calcium from the calcium release channel.
 Phenytoin (1.4–2.7 mg/kg, PO, bid) has also been advocated as a treatment for horses with recurrent exertional rhabdomyolysis.
-Therapeutic levels vary, so oral dosages are adjusted by monitoring serum levels to achieve between 8 μg/mL and 12 μg/mL.
-Longterm treatment with dantrolene or phenytoin is expensive, however.
+Therapeutic levels vary, so oral dosages are adjusted by monitoring serum levels to achieve 8–12 mcg/mL.
+However, longterm treatment with dantrolene or phenytoin is expensive.